rudi-q/glucose_media_player/SECURITY.md

    - We rely on system codecs and WebKit for video decoding

 2. **Subtitle Files**
-   - SRT/VTT files are parsed and converted
+   - SRT files are parsed and automatically converted to WebVTT
+   - VTT files are loaded directly
+   - ASS, SSA, and SUB formats are currently rejected (not yet supported)
    - Malformed subtitle files could potentially cause issues

 3. **Thumbnail Generation**